SANDY HOOK PROMISE

 VIRGINIA TECH VICTIMS FAMILY OUTREACH FOUNDATION

-Join us for the April 5 performance sponsored by VTV followed by a post show talk back
+Thank you to those who joined us for the April 5 performance sponsored by VTV followed by a post show talk back.
+Learn More Here.

 An independent 501(c)(3) nonpartisan advocacy organization founded by the families and survivors directly impacted by the April 16, 2007 shootings at the Virginia Polytechnic Institute and State University (Virginia Tech) which took 32 lives, injured at least 24 and traumatized numerous others.